pjahelka/trim-proton-shielding/README.txt

 Run the import_spectra script to combine SPENVIS proton spectra into a single file for later usage.
 It has magic constants for line identification you may need to edit.

-There are two different energy discretization grids.
-One for the incoming proton spectrum and one for the shielded spectrum.
+There are three different energy discretization grids.
+One for combinding SPENVIS spectra, one for the TRIM simulation energies, and one for the shielded spectrum.
-This is because the proton RDC data extends to lower energies than the proton spectrum data.
+Fine SPENVIS and shielded spectra are computationally cheap, the TRIM simulations are computationally expensive.

-The default energy unit is MeV, but TRIM uses both keV and eV, so there are unit conversions floating around
+The default energy unit is MeV, but TRIM uses both keV and eV, so there are unit conversions floating around in the code.

 Use calc_transmitted_spectrum for calculating the trasmitted proton spectrum.
 This can take a while.
-You can save the spectrum, and analysis functions will assume it's been saved under trim_config.SCATTERING_MATRIX_FILE
+You can save the calculated scattering matrix and analysis functions will assume it's been saved under trim_config.SCATTERING_MATRIX_FILE.